 The University's insurance policy for its owned or fleet vehicles provides $5,000,000 in third-party liability coverage, as well as collision and comprehensive coverage for models three years old or newer.
 Damage to older models is covered by the University's self-insurance program.
 In the event of a claim involving private passenger and light commercial vehicles, a $1,000 all perils deductible applies which is covered by the University's self-insurance program.

-Vehicles rented/leased for periods exceeding 30 days qualify for fleet insurance coverage — to arrange for coverage, please contact the Insurance Unit of Human Resources at (613) 533-2070.
+Vehicles rented/leased for periods exceeding 30 days qualify for fleet insurance coverage — to arrange for coverage, please contact Catherine Hagerman, Insurance/Risk Management in the office of the Vice Principal (Finance and Administration) at (613) 533-6000 Ext: 74322.

 In addition to liability coverage, the University carries coverage for collision and comprehensive perils up to $50,000 Unless the rental agency insists on more coverage, it should not be necessary to purchase additional insurance.
 In the event of a claim, a $1,000 all perils deductible applies involving private passenger and light commercial vehicles which is covered by the University's self-insurance program.